rubenwardy/minetest_modding_book/chapters/releasing.md

 ### Github, or another VCS

-It is recommended that you use Version Control System for the following reasons:
+It is recommended that you use a Version Control System for the following reasons:

 * Allows other developers to submit changes (easily).
 * Allows the code to be previewed before downloading.